 “NLP breaks down large bodies of text to a granular level.
 It relies on the mechanics of language to understand the context of each word within every sentence and article.”
 The technology analyses text, like media clips, accurately because it is able to recognise when the names of people, places, and events are being referred to by synonyms or pronouns.
 The engine is also able to recognise slang and learn new forms of words as it processes, allowing it to evolve as the use of language changes.

-“The result is 100% accurate sentiment analysis on any form of media clip or media coverage, regardless of the amount of clips,” says Dabbs.
+“The result is near 100% accurate sentiment analysis on any form of media clip or media coverage, regardless of the amount of clips,” says Dabbs.

 The value of accurate sentiment analysis